cellml/libcellml/docs/usecases.rst

       #. a model with a single component containing two variables.

          #. with valid variable initial values of 1.0 and -1.0, respectively.
+         #. one with an initial value of 1.0 and the other with an initial value of the first variable.

    #. a model with connections